pulsar-edit/documentation/docs/core-packages-and-features/terminal.md

 If a URL is present in your terminal’s buffer output, you can click on that URL to open it in your default web browser.

 By default, it requires more than just clicking on the URL: you must hold the <kbd class="platform-mac">Cmd</kbd><kbd class="platform-win platform-linux">Ctrl</kbd> key while clicking.
 This is meant to prevent accidental clicks.
-If you prefer, you can disable this behavior in the {terminal} package’s settings.
+If you prefer, you can disable this behavior in `terminal`’s [package settings](/using-pulsar/packages/#package-settings).